ThunderBolt4931/Edigen-AI/README.md

    ```
 Copy the generated public URL and set it in the frontend config.

+---

-## Custom ComfyUI Nodes
+## Custom ComfyUI Nodes 🔌

+---

 This project includes a variety of custom ComfyUI nodes to extend its capabilities.
 Here's an overview of the available custom nodes:

--   **ComfyUI-HandWristMask**: Provides nodes for creating masks for hands and wrists, useful for inpainting and other targeted modifications.
+- 👋 **ComfyUI-HandWristMask**: Provides nodes for creating masks for hands and wrists, useful for inpainting and other targeted modifications.
--   **Comfyui_FLUX_Optimizer**: Contains optimizations for the FLUX model. # and compiler for flux model
+- ⚡ **Comfyui_FLUX_Optimizer**: Contains optimizations for the FLUX model. # and compiler for flux model
--   **Comfyui_conditioning**: Manages and caches conditioning data, such as text embeddings.
+- 🔗 **Comfyui_conditioning**: Manages and caches conditioning data, such as text embeddings.
+Here are the essential steps to use the custom conditioning models.
+    - **Place Models**: Put the following files into the `ComfyUI/models/conditioning/` directory:
+          -prompt_conditioning_bracelets.safetensors
+          -prompt_conditioning_cap.safetensors
+          -prompt_conditioning_watch.safetensors

+    - **Load Models**: In your ComfyUI workflow, load the models from the `conditioning` subfolder.

+    - **Find Outputs**: Your generated images will be saved in the `ComfyUI/output/` directory.
--   **Comfyui_paddleocr**: Integrates PaddleOCR for optical character recognition and masking of the region
+- 📄 **Comfyui_paddleocr**: Integrates PaddleOCR for optical character recognition and masking of the region
--   **Comfyui_upscale**: A collection of nodes for upscaling images.
+- 📈 **Comfyui_upscale**: A collection of nodes for upscaling images.
--   **comfyui_watch**: Includes a node to detect watches in an image, which can be used for inpainting or style transfer.
+- ⌚ **comfyui_watch**: Includes a node to detect watches in an image, which can be used for inpainting or style transfer.
 To use these nodes, copy their respective directories into the `ComfyUI/custom_nodes/` directory of your ComfyUI installation.

+---

-## Workflows
+## Workflows 📊

+---

 The `workflows/` directory contains pre-defined ComfyUI workflows in JSON format.
 These can be loaded directly into the ComfyUI interface to quickly set up and run complex image generation pipelines.
 Copy the workflow in /Comyui_data/user/default/workflows in folder and restart the Comfyui Interface from the Manager.

+---

-## Models and Resources
+## Models and Resources 📚

+---

 This project utilizes several key libraries and tools.
 Below are links to their official documentation and repositories.
 * **Flux Fill**: The base model used in the ComfyUI workflow, responsible for the foundational image structure.(https://huggingface.co/black-forest-labs/FLUX.1-Fill-dev)
 * **Flux Redux**: The style model that applies artistic or stylistic elements to the base image generation.
 It acts as an adapter for FLUX.1 base models to generate image variations.